sWallyx/workplace/README.md

 Need a hotkey to the fullscreen event in iTerm.
 Preferences >> Keys >> + >> Toggle Fullscreen = Ctr + Shift + f

+### Notes / Things to find / Learn
+* Do I really need Python?
+* How to trigger hotkeys
+* Target window from bash